fvrrvg/lyript/README.md

 ## Installation

 1. Download golang from their official website <https://go.dev>
-2. Run Those Commands in the terminal :
+2. Run These Commands in the terminal :

    $ git clone <https://github.com/fvrrvg/lyript>